davewasmer/find-plugins/Readme.md

   /**
    * If true, the package.json list of dependencies will be ignored, and all packages found in
-   * dir will be checked.
+   * modulesDir will be checked.
    *
    * @type {boolean}
    */